MadSimple/randomness/README.md

-random element from List, weights may not work with certain data types.
+random element from List, weights may not work with certain data types:
 ```dart
 Randomness.randomFromList([{1,2}, 'a', 3], weights: {'a': 1, everythingElse: 1}, cryptographicallySecure: true)
 //a